cdvelop/cdvelop/README.md

 ## 👋 Hello!
 I'm César

->My purpose is to share knowledge and foster a community of developers with similar interests.
-I keep most of my projects as open source because I believe the real treasure is in learning and enjoying the journey, collaborating and inspiring while we build something useful for those who come after.
+>Sharing knowledge and promoting a community of developers with similar interests is the objective of this repository.
+Most of the projects hosted here are open source.
+I think the real treasure is to learn and enjoy the trip, collaborating and inspiring while we build something useful for those who come later.

 ---
 ### 💡 Beyond the code